code-423n4/2023-02-ethos-findings/data/Sathish9098-Q.md

 (https://github.com/code-423n4/2023-02-ethos/blob/73687f32b934c9d697b97745356cdf8a1f264955/Ethos-Core/contracts/LQTY/CommunityIssuance.sol#L120-L122)

+Recommended Mitigation Steps :

+   Add events for both old and new values for every critical changes

 ##

 ### [34]  INITIALIZE() FUNCTION CAN BE CALLED BY ANYBODY

+TYPE : LOW FINDING

 initialize() function can be called anybody when the contract is not initialized